 The Plugin Review team takes down a plugin if it’s becomes vulnerable.
 But they don’t always notify users when this happens – or tell us to remove a bad plugin.
 We know this from sad experience.

-SpeedXray measures load-time impact expressed in seconds for every plugin you have activated.
+SpeedXray is a process to assess load-time impact for every plugin you have activated.
 It helps narrow down plugins causing potential speed issues.
-SpeedXray doesn’t work with newer PHP version 7+.
-You need to dial back PHP in your hosts Cpanel to version 5.6.

 Description: See which plugins are slowing down your site.
-This plugin creates a performance report for your site.
+Our process helps you create a performance report for your site.

-There are attempts to prove SpeedXray plugin doesn’t work well – or that it’s results are meaningless.
-Surprise!
-We agree.
-What’s important are the relative results.
+What’s important are relative results.
 Not the absolute numbers generated.
-It’s ranking the worst-offending plugin to the least – with values in seconds.
-Data is presented in alphabetical order, not in milliseconds.
-We sort in a spreadsheet.
-But there’s intuitive data to analyze and we appreciate it.
-Some say the results are ±30 percent off.
-Not from our experience.
+It’s ranking the worst-offending plugin to the least.
+There’s intuitive data to analyze and we appreciate it.
 There’s no way to prove accuracy.
 We don’t care.
-Our gut says the ranking is correct enough.
+Our gut says the plugin ranking is correct enough.

 - UpdraftPlus Backup/Restore (set to run automatically once per week).

-- Optimize Database after Deleting Revisions (we activate and run once monthly for cleaning).
+- Optimize Database after Deleting Revisions (we activate and run once quarterly for cleaning).

 Most of our inactive plugins are “resource intensive.”
 That means they hog database and RAM on the host server.
-If they all were running at once, our generous hosting provider would – with total lack of courtesy – shutdown our site.
+If they all were running at once, our generous hosting provider would – with total lack of courtesy – shutdown or throttle our site.
 Our resource overages affect our other 23 shared-host neighbor’s speed.
 Can’t upset the server neighbors!
-NOTE: We were finally forced to buy more resources by GoDaddy for RAM overruns.

 After installing iThemes Security plugin, we got a GoDaddy email notification.
 It said our hosting account exceeded its resource limits.
 We dumped the plugin.
 Read More.